 Using the Authentication Configuration

 Authentication in OA4MP may be accomplished in several ways.
 This configuration element will tell the system which method you are using.
+It also is used in constructing the well-known endpoint's information.
 Note that the OAuth specification places authentication at the /authorize endpoint, which does not help clarity.
 For purposes of this blurb, these should be considered synonyms, but OA4MP itself has stark differences between them.
-T
+Authentication identifies you to the system (typically via a login) while authorization is what you can access, typically set through policies per client.

-The configuration has the elements for all three cases.
+The configuration has the elements for all cases.

 Attribute Required?
 Default Description

-authorizationURI N -- (Replace authorization case).
-This is the address of whatever application does the authorization.
-This must be specified so that it can be put into the well-known endpoint for discovery by other services.
-It is required in the replacement case, but otherwise will be generated as per standard location.
+authorizationURI N -- This is the address of whatever application does the authentication.
+It may be specified in all cases.
+In various default cases (such as OA4MP extended) it is optional, since the system will assum that the specification default is in use.
+Otherwise, this must be specified so that it can be put into the well-known endpoint for discovery by other services.
+It is required in replacement cases.

 use N default Which paradigm of authentication you are using.
 Options are